tholonia/tholonic_trader/README.md

 # Notes:

-Legend of abbreviation that _might_ be used:
+Legend of abbreviations that _might_ be used:

 - n = negotiation threshold
 - l = limitation multiplier